Licensure Requirements and Application Procedures

 Licensure Program completers will receive an Indiana Initial Instructional or Administrative license (based on selected program) REPA 3.
 REPA 3 refers to the current licensing pattern and stands for Rules for Educator Preparation and Accountability 3.
 Licensure actions are legally binding and vary by licensing types, statutes, patterns, and rules within Indiana.
 Our Licensing Advisors/Officers and the OTEL team will serve as your liaison between Purdue University, the Indiana Department of Education, as well as other state, national, and international licensure boards and agencies.

 Curious about what exactly you will be qualified/licensed to teach?
 Learn more via the Indiana Assignment Code.
 The Assignment Code is a document used by administrators and educators to determine the appropriate license for a teaching, administrative or school services assignment in an Indiana accredited school.
 Still not sure what classes or grade levels you are licensed to teach?
 Contact the Office of Teacher Education and Licensure (OTEL) for further clarification.

 Applying for Your Initial License

-Initial Instructional candidates will be invited to attend a Teacher Licensing meeting during their final student teaching semester.
+Initial Instructional candidates will be invited to attend a Teacher Licensing meeting the semester of their student teaching.
 Assistance will be given on the application process.
 Information regarding licensure can also be referenced on Brightspace.

-Undergraduate level candidates are to apply for their license after program completion and your degree has been conferred on your academic record, e.g. transcript.
+We recommend that all graduate level candidates wait to apply for their license until after program completion.
 Licenses will not be issued prior to program completion/graduation.
 You will complete the LVIS application for the appropriate license, list the licensure area(s), and select Purdue University as the recommending institution.